thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 {% endraw %}
 {% endhighlight %}

 We have a class `Tabs` that is basically empty.
 The class has two annotations, `@Component` and `@View`.
 If we'd remove all annotations, what would be left is just an empty class that doesn't have any special meaning right?
-So it seems that `@Component` and `@View` add some meta data to the class in order to give it a specific meaning.
+So it seems that `@Component` and `@View` add some metadata to the class in order to give it a specific meaning.
 This is what annotations are all about.
-They are a declarative way to add meta data to code.
+They are a declarative way to add metadata to code.

 `@Component` is an annotation that tells Angular, that the class, which the annotation is attached to, is a component.
 The `@View` annotation, gives Angular information about the view of the component.
 In this case, it's an HTML template.